cyverse-archive/Donkey/doc/endpoints/app-metadata.md

 Unsecured Endpoint: POST /force-update-workflow

+Delegates to metadactyl: POST /force-update-workflow

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

 ## Updating App Labels

 Unsecured Endpoint: POST /update-app-labels

+Delegates to metadactyl: POST /update-app-labels

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.